kivy/kivy/doc/sources/guide/packaging-windows.rst

 #.
 The spec file will be `touchtracer.spec` located in TouchApp.
 Now we need to
    edit the spec file to add kivy hooks to correctly build the exe.
-   Open the spec file with your favorite editor and add theses lines at the beginning of the spec::
+   Open the spec file with your favorite editor and add these lines at the beginning of the spec::

     from kivy.tools.packaging.pyinstaller_hooks import get_hooks